 Rules Page

-1. Methods of share repurchase SRC-1.1
+1. Methods of share buy-back SBC-1.1

-2. Off-market share repurchases SRC-2.1
+2. Off-market share buy-backs SBC-2.1

-3. Shareholder approval SRC-3.1
+3. Shareholder approval SBC-3.1

-4. The offer document SRC-4.1
+4. The offer document SBC-4.1

 5. Application of the Takeovers Code to

-share repurchases SRC-5.1
+share buy-backs SBC-5.1

 6. Takeovers Code implications of share

-repurchases SRC-6.1
+buy-backs SBC-6.1

-7. Prohibition on distributions SRC-7.1
+7. Prohibition on distributions SBC-7.1

-8. Waivers SRC-8.1
+8. Waivers SBC-8.1

-1. Methods of share repurchase
+1. Methods of share buy-back

-A company may only engage in the following types of share repurchase:-
+A company may only engage in the following types of share buy-back:-

-- (a) an on-market share repurchase; - (b) an off-market share repurchase approved in accordance with Rule 2; - (c) an exempt share repurchase; and - (d) a share repurchase by general offer in accordance with the General Principles and Rules of the Codes.
+- (a) an on-market share buy-back; - (b) an off-market share buy-back approved in accordance with Rule 2; - (c) an exempt share buy-back; and - (d) a share buy-back by general offer in accordance with the General Principles and Rules of the Codes.

-A share repurchase may normally be made only by the company the shares of which are the subject of the share repurchase.
-Where a wholly owned subsidiary of a company has issued securities exercisable or convertible into shares of that company such subsidiary may redeem or repurchase such securities in accordance with the terms of their issue.
+A share buy-back may normally be made only by the company the shares of which are the subject of the share buy-back.
+Where a wholly owned subsidiary of a company has issued securities exercisable or convertible into shares of that company such subsidiary may redeem or buy-back such securities in accordance with the terms of their issue.

-2. Off-market share repurchases
+2. Off-market share buy-backs

-Off-market share repurchases must be approved by the Executive before a repurchasing company acquires any shares pursuant to such share repurchase.
-Such approval will normally be conditional upon the following:-
+Off-market share buy-backs must be approved by the Executive before a repurchasing company acquires any shares pursuant to such share buy-back.
+Such approval will normally be conditional upon the following:--

-- (a) approval of the proposed off-market share repurchase by at least three-fourths of the votes cast on a poll by disinterested shareholders in attendance in person or by proxy at a general meeting of shareholders duly convened and held to consider the proposed transaction (see also Rule 2.9); - (b) the notice of meeting convening such general meeting being accompanied by a circular containing, in addition to the information to be disclosed in an offer document by virtue of Rule 4 and, where applicable, Rule 5, the following:- - the identity of the proposed offeree(s) and a description of its (their) business activities and its (their) relationship with the offeror, if any; - a description of the terms and conditions of the agreement(s) between the company and the proposed offeree(s); and - the advice of an independent financial adviser and the recommendation of an independent committee of the company's board of directors as to whether shareholders should approve or disapprove the off-market share repurchase proposal;
+- (a) approval of the proposed off-market share buy-back by at least three-fourths of the votes cast on a poll by disinterested shareholders in attendance in person or by proxy at a general meeting of shareholders duly convened and held to consider the proposed transaction (see also Rule 2.9); - (b) the notice of meeting convening such general meeting being accompanied by a circular containing, in addition to the information to be disclosed in an offer document by virtue of Rule 4 and, where applicable, Rule 5, the following:- - the identity of the proposed offeree(s) and a description of its (their) business activities and its (their) relationship with the offeror, if any; - a description of the terms and conditions of the agreement(s) between the company and the proposed offeree(s); and - (iii) the advice of an independent financial adviser and the recommendation of an independent committee of the company's board of directors as to whether shareholders should approve or disapprove the off-market share buy-back proposal;

-- (c) a certified copy of the resolution contemplated by Rule 2(a) being filed with the Executive within 3 days of the general meeting of shareholders at which such resolution is passed; and - (d) a copy of the agreement(s) referred to in Rule 2(b)(ii) above being available for inspection by shareholders at the meeting convened to consider the off-market share repurchase proposal and during the period from the date of mailing the notice of meeting up to and including the date of such general meeting.
+- (c) a certified copy of the resolution contemplated by Rule 2(a) being filed with the Executive within 3 days of the general meeting of shareholders at which such resolution is passed; and - (d) a copy of the agreement(s) referred to in Rule 2(b)(ii) above being available for inspection by shareholders at the meeting convened to consider the off-market share buy-back proposal and during the period from the date of mailing the notice of meeting up to and including the date of such general meeting.